bejean/browse-content-by-my-solr-server/readme.txt

 = How to manage Custom Post type, custom taxonomies and custom fields

+Browse Content by My Solr Server plugin was tested with:
+* "Custom Post Type UI" plugin for Custom Post type and custom taxonomies management
+* "Custom Field Template" plugin for custom fields management
-Advanced Search by My Solr Server plugin is tested with "Custom Post Type UI" plugin for Custom Post type and custom taxonomies management and with "Custom Field Template" plugin for custom fields management
+* WP-Types plugin for Custom Post type and custom taxonomies management and for custom fields management

 == Screenshots ==